-Review frequency: Annually Review date: Summer term 2023 Governing committee e responsible: Curriculum and Standards Committee Governor approval: Summer Term 2020 Website: Yes Staff responsible: aff responsible: Head Teacher 19 th May 2022
+Review frequency: Annually Review date: Autumn term 2026 Governing committee responsible: Curriculum and Standards Committee Governor approval: Summer Term 2020 Website: Yes Staff responsible: Head Teacher Date reviewed: 4 th October 2023

 Our behaviour policy supports our school vision, mission statement, ethos and 'Golden Rule'.
-It has been updated in light of the current COVID-19 pandemic.
 In the process of implementing this policy, we remind all staff, volunteers and governors that it is not acceptable to discuss children's work or behaviour outside school.
 All staff, volunteers and governors should also ensure that they call children by their given or preferred name and should encourage all children to call staff by their title and family name.
 This policy should be considered in conjunction with the SEND policy.